photo

 Academic bio

-Currently, I work in Rachel Ryskin’s Language, Interaction, and Cognition Lab and collaborate with various professors at UC Merced.
-Previously, I worked with Chen Yu on verb-specific statistical learning and the ecological validity of cross-situational learning.
+He graduated from the Cognitive and Informational Sciences program at UC Merced, where he worked in Rachel Ryskin’s Language, Interaction, and Cognition Lab and collaborated with various professors at UC Merced.
+He continues to work closely with Rachel on understanding the role of diachronic language change in age-related differences in language processing.
+During his undergraduate studies, he worked with Chen Yu on verb-specific statistical learning and the ecological validity of cross-situational learning.